 Why Dogs Eat Mulch?

 Dogs are chewers by nature, especially young puppies.
 Dogs will sometimes chew on wood because they are lacking in nutrients, but mostly it is out of boredom or curiosity.
-If possible, keep your dog contained to an area of the yard where you don’t have any mulch and be careful when you take your dog out to public areas that have mulch.
+If possible, keep your dog contained in an area of the yard where you don’t have any mulch, and be careful when you take your dog out to public areas that have mulch.

 Types of Mulch Safe for Pets

 Pine, cedar, and hemlock mulches are good alternatives to cocoa bean mulch if you have pets.
 However, keep in mind that dogs can choke on mulch and must still be supervised.
 This is especially true with pine needle mulch, as the pine needles can actually puncture the stomach lining if ingested.

 Some dogs and cats may exhibit symptoms of allergic reaction to certain types of mulch.
 Signs that your pet may be suffering from an allergic reaction include rash, pus-filled bumps, excessive itching, and irritability.
-If you suspect that your pet has had an allergic reaction from mulch, it’s imperative that you seek medical attention immediately.
+If you suspect that your pet has had an allergic reaction to mulch, it’s imperative that you seek medical attention immediately.

 What About Rubber Mulch?